Hansmu/udemy-aws/Readme.md

 * Never write IAM credentials in code
 * Never use ROOT account except for initial setup
 * Never use ROOT IAM credentials

+Permissions should be applied using groups, as it's more easily manageable.
+The users are put into groups from which they extend permissions.

+IAM password policy can be applied to make sure that the users create strong passwords.